Frequently Asked Questions

 Medicaid is an assistance program administered on a state-by-state basis.
 Medicaid eligibility is based mainly on financial need.

 What is Medicaid?
 Medicaid pays for a variety of medical services for children and adults with limited income and resources.
 Medicaid is supported by federal and state taxes.
 You can apply for Medicaid benefits regardless of sex, race, religion, color, national origin, sexual orientation, marital status, age, disability, or veteran status.
 If you are found (or determined) eligible, you can receive Medicaid as long as you continue to meet the eligibility requirements.
-Your local Department of Family Services or the Department of Health Long Term Care Unit determines eligibility for Medicaid programs.
+The Wyoming Department of Health Customer Service Center or the Wyoming Department of Health Long Term Care Unit determines eligibility for Medicaid programs.

 How can Medicaid help you?
 The Medicaid program assists Wyoming residents in various medical situations.
 When you apply, the information you provide on your Medicaid application and any required verification (proof) will be used to determine which program(s) you qualify for and which program is best for you and your family.